IoannisBouzas/Mute-Spotify-Ads/README.md

 - **Option 1: Environment Variables** **(Recommended)**
   - **On Windows:**
-  - Open Command Prompt and run:
+  - Open Command Prompt as Administrator and run:
     ```bash
     setx SPOTIPY_CLIENT_ID "your_client_id"
     setx SPOTIPY_CLIENT_SECRET "your_client_secret"
     ```
   - **On macOS/Linux:**
-  - Open Command Prompt and run:
+  - Add to your `~/.bashrc` or `~/.zshrc`:
     ```bash
     export SPOTIPY_CLIENT_ID="your_client_id"
     export SPOTIPY_CLIENT_SECRET="your_client_secret"
     ```
 ### 5. Run the Script

-Ensure Spotify is open, then run the script:
+1. Ensure Spotify is open
+2. Open terminal in project directory and run:
 ```bash
 python Mute-Spotify-Ads.py
 ```